2007 update coming soon

 Mitsuba plant

-If there are any, we haven't seen them: the seeds are invariably called simply "mitsuba".
-There is a related species, C. canadensis, apparently also sometimes used as a flavoring, but we'd say just stick to offering of "mitsuba".
+In Japan, whence the herb originates, it is widely grown and there are named cultivars; but if there are any available by name in North America, we haven’t seen them: the seeds are invariably called simply “mitsuba”.
+There is a related species, C. canadensis, apparently also sometimes used as a flavoring, but we’d say just stick to offering of “mitsuba”.
 (Though occasionally it is called, variously, Japanese wild parsley, Japanese chervil, honeywort, san ip, or san ye qin.)

 Planting